-- In India, there are big Public Sectors Units (PSUs) like ONGC, GAIL, IOC etc. All the foreign related transactions of these PSUs are settled through the State Bank of India.
+In India, there are big Public Sectors Units (PSUs) like ONGC, GAIL, IOC etc. all the foreign related transactions of these PSUs are settled through the State Bank of India.
 E.g. India is importing Petroleum from the other countries so payment is made through State Bank of India in the foreign currency.
-When State Bank of India (SBI) sells and buys the foreign currency then there will be noticeable movement in the value of rupee.
-If the SBI is going for purchasing the Dollar then Rupee will be depreciate against Dollar and vice versa. - Importer and Exporter's trading is also affecting to the rupee.
-Like if an Indian exported material to U.S. so he will get his payments in Dollars and that will increase the supply of

-Dollars and increase of demand of rupee and that will appreciate the rupee and vice versa.

-- Banks can be confronted different positions like oversold or over bought position in the foreign currency.
+When State Bank of India (SBI) sells and buys the foreign currency then there will be noticeable movement in the rupee.
+If the SBI is going for purchasing the Dollar then Rupee will be depreciated against Dollar and vice versa.

+- Foreign Institutional Investor's (FIIs) inflow and outflow of the currency is having the major impact on the currency.
+E.g. U.S. based company is investing their money through the Stock markets BSE or NSE so her inflows of the Dollars is increasing and when it is selling out their investments through these Stock markets then outflows of the Dollars are increasing.
+However if the FIIs inflowing the capital in the country then there will be the supply of the foreign currency increases and Demand for the Rupee will increases and that will resulted appreciation in the rupee and vice versa. - Importer and Exporter's trading is also affecting to the rupee.
+Like if an Indian exported material to U.S. so he will get his payments in Dollars and that will increase the supply of Dollars and increase of demand of rupee and that will appreciate the rupee and vice versa. - Banks can be confronted different positions like oversold or over bought position in the foreign currency.
 So bank will try to eradicate these positions by selling or purchasing the foreign currency.
-So this will increased or decrease demand and supply of the currency.
-And that will cause appreciation or depreciation in the currency. - As we know that in India there is a floating rate system.
-In India Central Bank (RBI) intervenes in the forex market to ensure absence of volatility wherever necessary.
-RBI can achieve this by selling foreign exchange and buying domestic currency.
+So this will be increased or decreased demand and supply of the currency.
+And that will cause to appreciation or depreciation in the currency. - As we know that in India there is a floating rate system.
+In India Central Bank (RBI) is always intervene in the trade for smoothen the market.
+And this RBI can achieve by selling foreign exchange and buying domestic currency.
 Thus, demand for domestic currency which, coupled with supply of foreign exchange, will maintain the price foreign currency at the desired level.
 Interventions can be defined as buying or selling of foreign currency by the central bank of a country with a view to maintaining the price of a given currency against another currency.
 US Dollar is the currency of intervention in India.